chinge55/computervision/README.md

+*(Initially I thought of going each topic one by one but that doesn't seem practical.
+So, Writing on the topic that I'm curently working on)*
 # Computer Vision

 **Disclaimer:** These algorithms will look pretty dumb until you get the thrill of it and see for yourself what magic you can do with them.